crustio/Crust-Grants-Program/applications/switchswap.md

 ### Overview

 - **Brief description:** after more than six months of researching/learning/developing applications on IPFS, namely on Crust Network, recently we started an ambitious/long-term/realistic project - switchswap to develop the ecosystem of blockchains mainly using web3 technology.
-- **What we do:** at the first period, we build a platform to create/trade D-NFT on Polygon/ Crust.
+- **What we do:** at the first period, we build a platform to create/trade D-NFT on Polygon/Crust.
 We use the letter "D" before NFT because most NFT in the market isn't decentralized and can be easily manipulated by its creator.
 On switchswap, these NFT do not depend on any factor and can't be deleted by anyone.
 They are also compatible with big marketplaces such as Opensea.
 - **Why we do:** blockchains are created to be independent, but most applications on blockchains are not.
 We see a lot of unstable points in the blockchain world: NFT using centralized metadata/storage, DeFi using the centralized server for its UI (that would create harmful consequences if UI is down).
 The valuable technologies in blockchains are not widely used; some remarkable technologies can be named: blockchain domain, decentralized IPFS pinning service.
 We create a common place - switchswap to apply multiple interesting blockchain applications here.

   Some last months, we have built socbay.io on IPFS, intending to show users how does decentralized storage works.
 But the reality is not pink, videos platform is not in the interest of the blockchain community, we only got two users posted video on Socbay over the last 5 months, one from Crust Network team member and another from a curious user.
 Centralized applications such as youtube, Vimeo, etc... are doing so well in that field so the interest of users for socbay.io is diluted.